UCdasec/TinyPower/README.md

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below:

-Haipeng Li, Mabon Ninan, Boyang Wang, John M. Emmert, "TinyPower: Side-Channel Attacks with Tiny Neural Networks," IEEE International Symposium on Hardware Oriented Security and Trust (HOST 2024), Washington DC, USA, May 6-9 2024
+Haipeng Li, Mabon Ninan, Boyang Wang, John M. Emmert, "TinyPower: Side-Channel Attacks with Tiny Neural Networks," IEEE International Symposium on Hardware Oriented Security and Trust (**IEEE HOST 2024**), Washington DC, USA, May 6-9 2024

 ## Requirements
 This project is written in Python 3.8 and Tensorflow 2.3.1 .
 Our experiments is running with: